gtod/postgres-json/README.md

 The "immutability" part comes from the fact that when you use the model to update or delete, we actually copy the current row to the `_old` table before proceeding.
-So we have a full history of the objects lifetime.
+So we have a full history of the object's lifetime.
 TODO: write some nice interface functions for this.

 #### JSON == NoSQL